MCP Server

 |---|---|

-| Tools don't appear | Verify the URL is https://api.ondayzero.com/mcp and restart the client |
+| Tools don't appear | Verify the URL is https://api.ondayzero.com/mcp (no trailing slash) and restart the client |

-| Browser sign-in doesn't open | Ensure your client supports OAuth; otherwise use the Bearer API token method |
+| Browser sign-in doesn't open | Ensure your MCP client supports OAuth 2.1 with dynamic client registration |

 | Stuck re-authorizing | Your registered client may have expired — the client re-registers automatically; just retry the connection |

-| 401 Unauthorized | Re-run the OAuth sign-in, or check that your API token is valid and not expired |
+| 401 Unauthorized | Re-run the OAuth sign-in; REST API keys (dz_…) do not work on MCP |

-| 403 Forbidden | Your token doesn't have access to the specified business_id |
+| 403 Forbidden (business) | Your token doesn't have access to the specified business_id |

-| 404 Not Found | Ensure the URL is exactly /mcp — not /mcp/mcp or /api/mcp |
+| 404 Not Found | Ensure the URL is exactly /mcp — not /mcp/ with a redirect, /mcp/mcp, or /api/mcp |

 | Connection timeout | Ensure the DayZero API is reachable from your network |